Leucopogon incisus: Description

 Leucopogon incisus is a delicate, erect to sprawling shrub that typically grows up to about 40 cm high and 60 cm wide with a single stem at the base and glabrous young branchlets.
 The leaves are spirally arranged and point upwards, narrowly egg-shaped to narrowly elliptic, 3.0–7.5 mm long and 0.7–1.3 mm wide on an indistinct petiole.
 The flowers are arranged in groups of 2 to 7, 1.5–4 mm long on the ends of branches and in upper leaf axils, with narrowly egg-shaped bracts and similar bracteoles 0.8–1.0 mm long.
 The sepals are narrowly egg-shaped, 1.5–2.0 mm long, the petals white or pale pink and joined at the base to form a narrowly bell-shaped to more or less cylindrical tube 1.4–1.8 mm long, the lobes 1.2–1.5 mm long.
 Flowering mainly occurs in September and October and the fruit is a flattened, elliptic drupe 1.8–2.3 mm long.

 Taxonomy and naming

 Leucopogon incisus was first formally described in 2015 by Michael Clyde Hislop in the journal Nuytsia from specimens he collected in the Blackwood River National Park in 2014.
 The specific epithet (incisus) means "cut deeply and sharply", referring to the deeply notched tip of the fruit.

 Distribution and habitat

-This leucopogon is only known from a small area of jarrah woodland where it grows in winter-wet sandy soil in he far south of the Jarrah Forest bioregion of south-western Western Australia.
+This leucopogon is only known from a small area of jarrah woodland where it grows in winter-wet sandy soil in the far south of the Jarrah Forest bioregion of south-western Western Australia.